 - Agocs, Burr and Somerset, Chapter 1 in Employment Equity: Co-operative Strategies for Organizational Change, Carol Agocs, Catherine Burr and Felicity Somerset, Scarborough, Ontario: Prentice-Hall Canada, c1992 - CCM - Abella, Chapter 1 in Canada.
-Commission of Inquiry on Equality in Employment: Report of the Commission on Equality in Employment by Rosalie Silberman Abella, Commissioner, Ottawa: Supply and Services Canada, c1984 CCM - Weiner, Nan, "Employment Equity in Canada: What do the data show about it effectiveness?", Chapter 2 in Employment Equity in Canada: The Legacy of the Abella Report, Agocs, C., Ed, University of Toronto Press, 2014 - CCM - Canadian Human Rights Commission, Employment Equity, 2018 COURSE LINKS
+Commission of Inquiry on Equality in Employment: Report of the Commission on Equality in Employment by Rosalie Silberman Abella, Commissioner, Ottawa:

+- Supply and Services Canada, c1984 CCM - Weiner, Nan, "Employment Equity in Canada: What do the data show about it effectiveness?", Chapter 2 in Employment Equity in Canada: The Legacy of the Abella Report, Agocs, C., Ed, University of Toronto Press, 2014 - CCM

-WEEK FOUR - January 29
+WEEK FOUR - January 28

-Pay Equity and the Gender Pay Gap
+Pay Equity and the Gender Wage/Pay Gap

-- Pay Equity: Advancing Women's Economic Equality, The Ontario Pay Equity Commission, 2017 COURSE LINKS - It's Time to Act: Report of the Special Committee on Pay Equity, 2016, Pages 19-29 COURSE LINKS - Cornish, Mary F., 10 Ways to Close Ontario's Gender Pay Gap, Canadian Centre for Policy Alternatives, Toronto, 2013 - COURSE LINKS
+- Pay Equity: Advancing Women's Economic Equality, The Ontario Pay Equity Commission, 2017 COURSE LINKS - What is the Gender Wage Gap?
+Pay Equity Commission COURSE LINKS - Cornish, Mary F., 10 Ways to Close Ontario's Gender Pay Gap, Canadian Centre for Policy Alternatives, Toronto, 2013 - COURSE LINKS

-Please Note: The essay proposal is to be submitted electronically and is due by midnight on Friday, February 2, 2018
+Please Note: The essay proposal is to be submitted electronically to the Drop Box and is due by midnight on Friday, February 1, 2019

-WEEK FIVE - February 5
+WEEK FIVE - February 4